skulpt/skulpt/source/Trees/implementation.rst

 List of Lists Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-{sec:bintree} In a tree represented by a list of lists, we will begin
+In a tree represented by a list of lists, we will begin
 with Python’s list data structure and write the functions defined above.
 Although writing the interface as a set of operations on a list is a bit
 different from the other abstract data types we have implemented, it is